arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 <div class="learnmore">
 To learn more about the study, see the [zenodo page for this dataset](https://zenodo.org/record/5218965#.YeBq2RPMITW).
-You can read the published article online: [SARS-CoV-2 antibody seroprevalence and associated risk factors in an urban district in Cameroon](https://www.nature.com/articles/s41467-021-25946-0).
+You can also read the published article online: [SARS-CoV-2 antibody seroprevalence and associated risk factors in an urban district in Cameroon](https://www.nature.com/articles/s41467-021-25946-0).
 </div>

 <div class="important">
 The code from this section, without a "Run python" button, will be at the top of each page with code in this module.
 It will run automatically when you open each page.
-If you want to run this code on your own computer, make sure to include the code to import the necessary modules and read in the data as the first lines.
+If you want to practice this code on your own computer, make sure to include the code to import the necessary modules and read in the data as the first lines.
 </div>

 ## Scatterplots